 Artificial Intelligence, with the aid of my prompting, will be helping me memorialize these technologys' lives.
 How odd, a technology being memorialized by the technology that seems to be the death of all other technology.
 Can you get your mind around that?
 I don't think you can.
 There is something impossible to understand within this topic of tech death, somthing that goes to the grave with every piece of technology that ceases to exist, with every tab you x out of, with every battery that dies.
 I am putting Artificial Intelligence into conversation with this impossible understanding, and my wonder lies in how Artificial Intelligence goes about eulogizing the graveyard of things it was born into, born out of, and born with.

 After conducting this experiment using ChatGPT for language and Midjourney for images, I have some thoughts.
 The eulogies that were created using ChatGPT felt weirdly emotive.
 There was a sarcasm that felt embedded within the way ChatGPT was speaking to these "dead" technologies.
 Although this idea of creating a graveyard for these technologies and laying them to rest might sound like a sarcastic endeavor to the human, I wasn't expecting Artificial Intelligence to interpret the prompt the way it did.
-Rather than understanding these technologies and softwares as tools, ChatGPT was describing them with an undeniable nostalgia, like itself had used them, understood them, enjoyed them.
+Rather than understanding these technologies and softwares as tools, ChatGPT was describing them with an undeniable nostalgia, like itself had used them, understood them, and enjoyed them.
 The idea of one technology eulogizing another with sentimentality felt so w e i r d and uncanny.
 I think Artificial Intelligence was trying too hard to sound human.
 In other words, I never asked ChatGPT to add nostalgia or reminiscence to these eulogies, and I kept all of my prompts very simple.